BA Modern Languages and Business

 This highly flexible degree enables you to study a modern language – choosing from our core languages of French, German, Italian and Spanish – alongside your studies in business.

 Taught by experts from the Department of Languages and Cultures and Henley Business School, you’ll acquire transferable skills with an international focus.
+In the National Student Survey 2023, 98% of students in the Department of Languages and Cultures said our teaching staff were good or very good at explaining things.

 Throughout, you’ll be encouraged to follow your interests as they develop and tailor your learning to your career goals.